NeverConvex/ocr_to_anki_public/README.md

 <img src='.github/images/example_anki_importable_txt.jpg' width=461px height=47px>

 This can be imported as a deck into Anki via the usual `File->Import` Anki menu option.
-I don't provide sample Anki cards here, but here is an example of what the final cards might look like:
+I don't provide sample Anki cards here, but here is an example of what the final cards might look like (image from the game _英雄伝説: 零の軌跡_/_Legend of Heroes: Trails from Zero_):

 [//]: # "<img src='.github/images/example_anki_card_front.jpg' width=540px height=400px>"